tanmay2311/Portfolio-using-HTML-and-CSS/Readme.md

-A personal portfolio website built using HTML5 and modern CSS3 to showcase my skills, projects, and contact information.
+A personal portfolio website built using HTML and modern CSS to showcase my skills, projects, and contact information.
 The design is fully responsive and features a clean, modern aesthetic.

 Key Features